The Content Lab

 Take aways:

-• Action: record one 10-second test clip checking framing/stability/exposure
+Action: record a 10-second test clip and check framing, stability, exposure

 Lesson 3: Light & Audio